rockwotj/rosefire/README.md

 ### Endpoints

 The hostname for this service has yet to be determined, but will be behind Rose-Hulman's Firewall.
-These endpoints also support [jsonp](https://en.wikipedia.org/wiki/JSONP) requests for javascript clients by adding a 'callback' parameter to the query string.
-For example, `/api/register/` → `/api/register/?callback=foo`
+My vote for a hostname is `rosefire.csse.rose-hulman.edu`.

 #### POST `/api/register/`